Meet our incredibly talented and dynamic staff!

 Dr. Domonick Wegesin is a yogi-neuroscientist-dancer with a bent towards meditation and the healing arts.
 He moved to the Bay Area from New York City where he conducted neuroimaging research focused on the aging brain, as a Professor of Cognitive Neuroscience at Columbia University.
 Domonick now trains the brains and bodies of his yoga students, helping them wake up to their mental, emotional and physical experience in a way that cultivates awareness, acceptance and ease.

-When Elana stepped foot on the path of Yoga in 2008 everything seemed to fall into place.
+Elana is a Licensed Psychotherapist, Yoga Teacher, and Reiki Healer.
 She completed her B.A. in Psychology and traveled to India where she was deeply touched by the spirited culture she encountered.
 She went on to complete an intensive Yoga teacher’s training course through the Sivananda Yoga lineage where she lived and breathed the Yogic lifestyle, and emerged purified and transformed by her experience.
 Soon after, Elana completed her Master’s degree in Counseling Psychology from The Institute of Transpersonal Psychology where she began her career in bridging spirituality with psychotherapy.
-She is currently working toward her Marriage and Family Therapy license.

 The quality of presence and devotion that her teachers embody is what continues to inspire Elana to share this practice with the world.
 Her classes are fit for all levels.
 Her focus is on tuning into the wisdom of our own feeling bodies in the present moment to cultivate mindfulness and connection with Self.
 She says, “it’s all about that feeling at the end of a class when you just can’t help but smile, it’s that touch of bliss that keeps us coming back for more of what the world really needs right now.”